CCRI-Cyberknights/page/docs/PLANNING/active/search-ux-enhancements.md

 ---

-## 🎯 Feature 3: Partial Match Highlighting
+## 🎯 Feature 3: Partial Match Highlighting ❌ CANCELLED

+**Status**: Cancelled

+**Rationale**: This feature is redundant.
+The current search implementation already handles category name matching.
+When a user searches for a category name (e.g., "stem"), the search checks if the category label contains the search term (`catLabel.includes(q)`).
+If it matches, all items in that category are automatically included in results (because the filter checks category labels), and the category is highlighted via the existing `highlightMatchingCategories()` function.
+The proposed edge case (category name matches but no items shown) cannot occur with the current implementation.

-### Concept
+### ~~Concept~~ (Cancelled)
-If user searches for a category name (e.g., "stem") but no items match, show subtle orange highlight to indicate the category was recognized.
+~~If user searches for a category name (e.g., "stem") but no items match, show subtle orange highlight to indicate the category was recognized.~~

-### User Story
+### ~~User Story~~ (Cancelled)
 ```
-As a user
+~~As a user
 When I search for "stem" (a category name)
 But there are no items containing "stem" in their content
 Then the "STEM Day" category should show a subtle orange highlight
-So I know the system recognized my category search
+So I know the system recognized my category search~~
 ```

 ### TDD Approach